paulpop30/paulpop30/README.md

 ### Hi there 👋

 Hello!
 My name is Pop Paul.
-I am from Babeș-Bolyai Cluj University, studying mathematics and computer science in english. 🏫🏫🎓🎓
-I have a huge interest in the vast amount of information about programming and computer science😄 Currently studying python and trying to find a job in "IT-world"💻💻😊!!
+I am from Babeș-Bolyai Cluj University, studying mathematics and computer science in english🎓 I have a huge interest in the vast amount of information about programming and computer science😄 Currently studying python and trying to find a job in "IT-world"💻💻😊!!
 Skills: studying and being involved in c++, python, data bases and some java contents.
 I like the idea of team working and i am fitting so good on working in a team...